Employment Law Solicitors For You

 Our team of dedicated solicitors have demonstrable experience in a wide range of Employment Law cases.

 Find out more below about our services, or for further guidance view our frequently asked questions.

 Effective Employment Law Advice for Employees and Employers

-Even with the best of intentions on the part of the employers and employees things can sometimes go wrong at work.
+Even with the best of intentions on the part of employees things can sometimes go wrong at work.
 We have a wealth of experience of dealing with a wide variety of matters.

 The Agreement is only valid if:

 - It is in writing;